Diagnofish/machine-learning/README.md

 <p align='justify'>

-To see how we built the model, take a look at the jupyter notebook file in the **notebook folder** in this repository.
+To see how we built the model, take a look at the jupyter notebook file in the **notebook-file folder** in this repository.
 To obtain the model in h5 format, open the model.md file and click "here", you will be directed to Google Drive, where the model is stored.